ids-s1-20/project-x404_pagenotfound/proposal/proposal.md

 10,000 years ago.
 The data was collected from the Volcanos of the World database which is maintained by the GVP.
 The GVP aim “document, understand, and disseminate information about global volcanic activity,” as their website <https://volcano.si.edu/> states.

-## 2\.
-Data

-## Place your data in the /data folder, and add dimensions and codebook to the README in that folder.
+Each observation in the dataset volcano contains information on one of the earth’s volcanoes, information such as the type of the volcano, where it is located and the types of rocks that make up te volcano.
+In the eruptions dataset each observation documents an eruption of one of the earth’s volcano, documenting where and when each eruption occurs, as well as the eruption type and category. \#\# 2.
+Data \#\# Place your data in the /data folder, and add dimensions and codebook to the README in that folder.
 Then print out the output of glimpse() or skim() of your data frame.

 ## Need to move data folder back into main project folder